- Arrival Time:

 Why are we serving here?

-ForColumbia’s mission – to bring Christians together to love and serve our neighbors – puts us in touch with those in Columbia who may feel more marginalized; elderly individuals, single parents, those with disabilities or those struggling with financial instability.
+ForColumbia’s mission – to bring Christians together to love and serve our neighbors – puts us in touch with those in Columbia who may feel more marginalized; elderly individuals, single parents, those with disabilities, or those struggling with financial instability.
 This year we are once again partnering with the City to serve in housing managed by the Columbia Housing Authority (CHA).
 Part of this effort includes working at J.W.
 Blind Boone Community Center.
 Blind Boone centralizes the youth education, resident services, and family self-sufficiency programs provided by CHA to public housing residents.
 CHA’s Moving Ahead Program works with children in kindergarten through 8th grade living in public housing and adjacent neighborhoods, providing healthy snacks, help with homework and tutoring, as well as other enrichment opportunities.
-The staff at this community center work hard in the lives of low-income families, and we believe our efforts this year will encourage not only the kids and adults who use this facility, but the hardworking staff as well.
 This is why we believe your day will be well-spent serving at the J.W.
 Blind Boone Community Center.

 What can I expect?

 Volunteers at this site will be working inside and outside:

 - Organizing closets;

 - Landscaping the beds surrounding the building, and;

 - We encourage all volunteers to wear closed-toed shoes.